Mrtnwrnz/immo-eliza-ml/README.md

 - User convenience: putting the cript in .py files, providing a form to fill in estimation data, and in general more user interaction would be welcomed.

 ### Brussels area is a province.
-I do know it's not, but in this model it's treated as one, since in reality it has a lot in common with other procinces.
+I know it's not, but in this model it's treated as one.